k1suxu/DNCL-Python-Translator/README.md

 - Use the `end='\n'` parameter to modify whether or not a newline is added after the output.

 # Running Tests
-By executing the `make test` command in the `src/` directory, a Docker container will launch, and the translation process will be applied to each file in `src/test-data/inputs/*`.
+By executing the `make` or `make test` command in the `src/` directory, a Docker container will launch, and the translation process will be applied to each file in `src/test-data/inputs/*`.
 The following output files will be generated:
 - `src/test-data/outputs/*` (translation results)
 - `src/test-data/translate-logs/*` (translation logs)
 - `src/test-data/translate-error-logs/*` (error logs from translation)